 The Concept: If you place 5lbs of FAT and 5lbs of MUSCLE on a weighing scale they will both weigh the same, but the difference is the total volume it has.
 5lbs of FAT looks 3 time larger than a 5lbs MUSCLE.

-When you start any workout, 2 things happen, you grow muscles and you loose fat, that is why you can notice changes in sizes and shapes, yet your weight on the scale can remains the same.
+When you start any workout, 2 things happen, you grow muscles and you loose fat.
+That is why you will notice changes in size and shape, yet your weight on the scale can remain the same.

-Having more muscle means your on your way to a more desirable body composition, or improving your fat-to-muscle ratio.
-You may still weigh the same, but your body will look different, smaller, better and tighter.
-Though it may take you a few weeks (or months) to see measurable changes, you begin to put on muscle and burn calories from the moment you start exercising.
-As you continue your workout, the muscle weight you gain also improves your metabolism which in turn, helps you to burn off more fat.
+Having more muscle means you’re on your way to a more desirable body composition.
+You may still weigh the same, but your body will look smaller, better and tighter.
+Though it may take you a few weeks (or months) to see measurable changes, you begin to put muscle on and burn calories from the moment you start exercising.
+As you continue your workout, the muscle weight you gain also improves your metabolism which in turn, helps you to burn off more fat in the long run.

 So don’t let the weighing scale put you down.
 Just be consistent in your workout, and you’ll eventually see and feel the difference.